Extra Space Storage Inc. (NYSE:EXR) Shares Bought by Xponance Inc.

-Xponance Inc. increased its holdings in Extra Space Storage Inc. (NYSE:EXR) by 150.4% during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 36,178 shares of the real estate investment trust’s stock after buying an additional 21,728 shares during the quarter.
-Xponance Inc.’s holdings in Extra Space Storage were worth $4,192,000 at the end of the most recent reporting period.
+Xponance Inc. lifted its stake in shares of Extra Space Storage Inc. (NYSE:EXR) by 150.4% during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm owned 36,178 shares of the real estate investment trust’s stock after purchasing an additional 21,728 shares during the quarter.
+Xponance Inc.’s holdings in Extra Space Storage were worth $4,192,000 at the end of the most recent quarter.

-A number of other large investors have also modified their holdings of EXR.
-Private Capital Group LLC increased its position in shares of Extra Space Storage by 28.8% during the 4th quarter.
-Private Capital Group LLC now owns 501 shares of the real estate investment trust’s stock worth $58,000 after purchasing an additional 112 shares during the last quarter.
-Park Avenue Securities LLC increased its position in shares of Extra Space Storage by 5.6% during the 4th quarter.
-Park Avenue Securities LLC now owns 3,175 shares of the real estate investment trust’s stock worth $368,000 after purchasing an additional 167 shares during the last quarter.
-Exchange Traded Concepts LLC increased its position in shares of Extra Space Storage by 4.7% during the 4th quarter.
-Exchange Traded Concepts LLC now owns 3,721 shares of the real estate investment trust’s stock worth $431,000 after purchasing an additional 168 shares during the last quarter.
-Assetmark Inc. increased its position in shares of Extra Space Storage by 5.0% during the 4th quarter.
-Assetmark Inc. now owns 3,570 shares of the real estate investment trust’s stock worth $414,000 after purchasing an additional 171 shares during the last quarter.
-Finally, Capital Analysts LLC increased its position in shares of Extra Space Storage by 84.4% during the 3rd quarter.
-Capital Analysts LLC now owns 426 shares of the real estate investment trust’s stock worth $46,000 after purchasing an additional 195 shares during the last quarter.
-Institutional investors own 96.89% of the company’s stock.
+Other large investors also recently bought and sold shares of the company.
+Altshuler Shaham Ltd acquired a new position in shares of Extra Space Storage during the 3rd quarter worth $38,000.
+Lindbrook Capital LLC lifted its holdings in shares of Extra Space Storage by 440.6% during the 4th quarter.
+Lindbrook Capital LLC now owns 373 shares of the real estate investment trust’s stock worth $43,000 after acquiring an additional 304 shares during the period.
+TCTC Holdings LLC acquired a new stake in Extra Space Storage in the fourth quarter valued at approximately $44,000.
+Capital Analysts LLC grew its position in Extra Space Storage by 84.4% in the third quarter.
+Capital Analysts LLC now owns 426 shares of the real estate investment trust’s stock valued at $46,000 after acquiring an additional 195 shares in the last quarter.
+Finally, HM Payson & Co. acquired a new stake in Extra Space Storage in the third quarter valued at approximately $49,000.
+96.89% of the stock is currently owned by institutional investors and hedge funds.

-EXR has been the subject of several research reports.
-Zacks Investment Research downgraded Extra Space Storage from a “buy” rating to a “hold” rating and set a $118.00 target price for the company. in a research report on Tuesday, January 12th.
-JPMorgan Chase & Co. raised Extra Space Storage from a “neutral” rating to an “overweight” rating and set a $124.00 target price for the company in a research report on Monday, December 21st.
-Raymond James raised Extra Space Storage from a “market perform” rating to an “outperform” rating and set a $125.00 target price for the company in a research report on Thursday, February 4th.
-Truist lifted their target price on Extra Space Storage from $125.00 to $137.00 in a research report on Friday.
-Finally, BMO Capital Markets raised Extra Space Storage from a “market perform” rating to an “outperform” rating and lifted their target price for the company from $122.00 to $145.00 in a research report on Monday.
-One equities research analyst has rated the stock with a sell rating, three have given a hold rating and nine have issued a buy rating to the stock.
-Extra Space Storage presently has a consensus rating of “Buy” and an average target price of $120.69.
+Several equities analysts recently issued reports on the company.
+Morgan Stanley raised their price objective on Extra Space Storage from $94.00 to $107.00 and gave the stock an “underweight” rating in a research note on Wednesday, December 9th.
+Truist lifted their price objective on shares of Extra Space Storage from $125.00 to $137.00 in a research note on Friday.
+BMO Capital Markets raised Extra Space Storage from a “market perform” rating to an “outperform” rating and lifted their target price for the stock from $122.00 to $145.00 in a report on Monday.
+KeyCorp lifted their target price on Extra Space Storage from $124.00 to $134.00 and gave the stock an “overweight” rating in a report on Tuesday, March 2nd.
+Finally, Zacks Investment Research lowered Extra Space Storage from a “buy” rating to a “hold” rating and set a $118.00 target price on the stock. in a report on Tuesday, January 12th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and nine have assigned a buy rating to the company’s stock.
+Extra Space Storage has a consensus rating of “Buy” and a consensus target price of $120.69.

-Extra Space Storage (NYSE:EXR) last posted its earnings results on Sunday, February 21st.
-The real estate investment trust reported $1.19 earnings per share for the quarter, missing the consensus estimate of $1.35 by ($0.16).
+Extra Space Storage (NYSE:EXR) last posted its quarterly earnings data on Sunday, February 21st.
+The real estate investment trust reported $1.19 EPS for the quarter, missing analysts’ consensus estimates of $1.35 by ($0.16).
 Extra Space Storage had a return on equity of 16.54% and a net margin of 34.54%.
-The business had revenue of $301.10 million for the quarter, compared to analysts’ expectations of $293.09 million.
-During the same quarter in the previous year, the firm earned $0.82 EPS.
+The business had revenue of $301.10 million during the quarter, compared to analyst estimates of $293.09 million.
+During the same period in the prior year, the firm posted $0.82 EPS.
 Extra Space Storage’s revenue for the quarter was up 4.3% compared to the same quarter last year.
-As a group, sell-side analysts anticipate that Extra Space Storage Inc. will post 5.12 EPS for the current year.
+Research analysts expect that Extra Space Storage Inc. will post 5.12 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 31st.
-Shareholders of record on Monday, March 15th will be paid a $1.00 dividend.
-The ex-dividend date is Friday, March 12th.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 31st.
+Investors of record on Monday, March 15th will be issued a $1.00 dividend.
 This represents a $4.00 dividend on an annualized basis and a yield of 3.16%.
-This is a boost from Extra Space Storage’s previous quarterly dividend of $0.90.
-Extra Space Storage’s payout ratio is currently 73.77%.
+The ex-dividend date of this dividend is Friday, March 12th.
+This is an increase from Extra Space Storage’s previous quarterly dividend of $0.90.
+Extra Space Storage’s dividend payout ratio is currently 73.77%.

 Extra Space Storage Inc, headquartered in Salt Lake City, Utah, is a self-administered and self-managed REIT and a member of the S&P 500.
 As of September 30, 2020, the Company owned and/or operated 1,906 self-storage stores in 40 states, Washington, DC and Puerto Rico.
 The Company's stores comprise approximately 1.4 million units and approximately 147.5 million square feet of rentable space.